Pfizer expected to announce stock deal with Mylan

 Pfizer is the world’s largest biopharma company and employs well over 3,000 people in Ireland across seven location in four counties.
 Both Lipitor and Viagra are manufactured here.

-Mylan operates five facilities in Ireland, employing over 1,700 staff.
+Mylan operates five facilities in Ireland, employing more than 1,700 staff.
 The $18 billion company has research and development facilities in Dublin, and is the largest employer in the Galway Gaeltacht with its injectable product manufacturing facility in Inverin.

 The plans would see Mylan’s chief executive Heather Bresch depart, after leading the company for seven years.

-Shares in Mylan have fallen by three-quarters since their peak in 2015, as the generics maker struggled with declining prices in the US.
+Shares in Mylan have fallen by three-quarters since their peak in 2015, as the generics maker struggled with declining prices in the United States.
 It also caused controversy by dramatically raising the price of EpiPens, used to treat allergic reactions.

 In August 2018, Mylan’s board of directors announced it would undertake a strategic review of its options, because it feared US public markets were undervaluing the company.
 Last quarter, the company said sales of its multiple sclerosis drug were worse than expected, and it failed to received approval to make a generic version of Advair, an asthma medicine developed by UK pharmaceutical company GlaxoSmithKline.